alexellis/k3sup/README.md

 > Note: You can copy ssh keys to a remote VM with `ssh-copy-id user@IP`.

-Imagine the IP was `192.168.0.1` and the usenrame was `ubuntu`, then you would run this:
+Imagine the IP was `192.168.0.1` and the username was `ubuntu`, then you would run this:

 * Run `k3sup`: